sorinboia/nginx-experience-aws/guide/7security.md

 kubectl apply -f files/7waf/arcadia-backend.yaml
 </pre>

-Now, all of our services are protected and monitored.
+All of our services are protected and monitored.

 6. Browse again to the Arcadia web app and verify that it is still working.